scusi/secureShare/README.md

 ### Secure by Design

 _secureShare_ is based on minilock encryption.
-Files are ancrypted before sent to the server, encryption keys never leav the local machine.
+Files are ancrypted before sent to the server, encryption keys never leave the local machine.

 ### Send once, reach many